Rules of the Assembly

 - Requests for consideration may be submitted on bills that are printed, as follows:

-- no later than the last Tuesday in March of the second year of the term of the Assembly, except that after the last Tuesday in March of such second year through the third Tuesday in April each member may submit a total of five additional requests for consideration with a committee of original jurisdiction, and a copy of such additional request shall be filed by the Committee Clerk with the Committee on Standing Committees.
-Committees having original jurisdiction over bills upon which a request for consideration has been filed shall schedule all such bills for committee consideration by the first Tuesday in May of the second year of the term of the Assembly; and
+- no later than the second Tuesday in April of each session year each member may file up to four requests.
+Committees having original jurisdiction over bills upon which a request for consideration has been filed shall schedule all such bills for committee consideration by the first Tuesday in May of each session year; and

-- in the case of a bill that is referred to a subsequent standing committee, such request shall be submitted within thirty days after such referral;
+- in the case of a bill that is referred to a standing committee having secondary reference, such request shall be considered within thirty days after such referral;

 - Except with respect to bills referred to a standing committee pursuant to the provisions of item (iii) of subparagraph two of paragraph f of section two of Rule III, requests for consideration of any bill introduced by or at the request of a member may be made only once in any two-year term of the Assembly;